How Kare Anderson may be helpful for you

 The arc of Kare’s work and life so far…

-Forbes columnist and Emmy-winning former Wall Street Journal and NBC journalist, Kare Anderson has been a public speaker in 18 countries, and consultant to companies, sports teams, startups, government leaders and non-profits as diverse as Google, The Skoll Foundation, London School of Economics, Nordstrom, Siemens, Deloitte, and Novartis.
+Forbes columnist and Emmy-winning former Wall Street Journal and NBC journalist, Kare Anderson has been a public speaker in 18 countries, speaker at TEDxBerkeley, and consultant to companies, sports teams, startups, government leaders and non-profits as diverse as Google, The Skoll Foundation, London School of Economics, Nordstrom, Siemens, Deloitte, and Novartis.

 For Obama’s first presidential campaign she created over 208 issues formation teams.
 She was Pacific Telesis first Cable TV and Wideband Division Director and a founding board member of Annie’s Homegrown.
 Anderson co-founded nine women’s political action committees.
 Her ideas are cited in at least 18 books.
 She is the author of Getting What You Want, Walk Your Talk, Beauty Inside Out and Resolving Conflict Sooner.
 People in 28 countries read her blog, Moving From Me to We.